Managing Computer Security Incident Response Teams

 The course incorporates interactive instruction, exercises, and role playing.
 During a simulated incident, attendees will gain experience with the type of decisions they might face on a regular basis.

 Before attending this course, participants are encouraged to attend the companion course, Creating a Computer Security Incident Response Team.
-This course is offered the day before the Managing CSIRTs course.

 - managers who are interested in implementing or are required to implement a CSIRT